cattapre/2020-september-isoseq/CLI/command-line-intro.md

 <img src="figures/cli_figure2.png" alt="cli_figure2" width="500px"/>

 Usually, /home is where the user accounts reside, ie. user’s 'home' directory.
-For example, for a user that has a username of “msettles”: their home directory is /home/msettles It is the directory that a user is located after starting a new shell or logging into a remote server .
+For example, for a user that has a username of “hslyman”: their home directory is /home/hslyman It is the directory that a user is located after starting a new shell or logging into a remote server .

 The tilde (~) is a short form of a user’s home directory.